 When you are in Talladega, you'll notice that it is more blue-collar than most other communities in America.
-39.53% of Talladega’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Talladega is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Talladega who work in office and administrative support (11.04%), teaching (7.41%), and management occupations (7.24%).
+36.84% of Talladega’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Talladega is a city of production and manufacturing workers, professionals, and service providers.
+There are especially a lot of people living in Talladega who work in office and administrative support (11.68%), teaching (8.25%), and sales jobs (6.43%).

 Talladega is an extremely ethnically-diverse city.
 The people who call Talladega home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Talladega residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Talladega include English, German, Scottish, and Scots-Irish.
+The greatest number of Talladega residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Talladega include Irish, English, German, Italian, and Scottish.

 The most common language spoken in Talladega is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.